 Mighty Networks pricing

-Pros: You can set up a community with unlimited members, spaces, hosts, and admins on all plans, and you can upgrade if you want to add courses to your community in the future.
+Pros: You can set up a community with unlimited members and spaces on any plan, and courses are included from the Launch plan onward.
 Mighty Networks also has lots of gamification and community engagement tools like questions, polls, top contributors, streaks, and events.

 Cons: Mighty Networks has transaction fees on all plans, which could add up as your business brings in more money.
-There are also storage limits and streaming hour limits on all plans.
-Finally, you’re not able to export your member data unless you’re on the Courses plan or above, which could make it difficult to move your community in the future.
+There are also storage limits on all plans.
+And since it doesn't include a website, blog, or email marketing, you'll need to pay for extra tools to grow your audience outside the community itself.

-How does Bettermode help you grow a business?
+How does Skool help you grow a business?

 #4 Discord — free forum and community software